 “But I haven’t been in the cyber security field for long!”

 No problem.
-Just look at these entry-level resume samples for cyber security jobs:
+Just look at these entry-level cyber security resume examples:

 Entry-Level Cyber Security Resume Objective